What does continuing healthcare mean for you?

 How can we help you?

-At Keoghs, Nicholls Lindsell & Harris LLP we have a specialist team with a wealth of experience offering tailored and comprehensive support to clients and their loved ones who are going through this complex assessment process.
+At Keoghs, Nicholls Lindsell & Harris LLP we have a specialist team of Continuing Healthcare funding solicitors led by Michael Sandler with a wealth of experience.
+We offer tailored and comprehensive support to clients and their loved ones who are going through this complex assessment process.